Home Desserts Cookies Lemon Drop Cookies

 Lemon Drop Cookies

-Lemon drop cookies, anginetti, Italian cookies, lemon sugar cookies, and lemon crinkle cookies.
-No matter what you call them, one thing’s for sure: they’re like little drops of heaven.
+It doesn’t matter what you call them.
+Lemon drop cookies, anginetti, Italian cookies, lemon sugar cookies, lemon crinkle cookies.

-Want to save this recipe?
-Enter your email below and we'll send the recipe straight to your inbox!
+Enter your email below & we'll send it straight to your inbox.

 So, if you want your next party to be a sure hit, you know what to make!
 Don’t worry, these lemon drop cookies are insanely easy to whip up.
-Just be sure to make a lot – these guys won’t last long.

 Lemon Drop Cookies

-Lemon drop cookies are known both for their terrific taste and texture.
+Lemon drop cookies are known for their terrific taste and texture.
 They’re crisp on the edges, super soft and chewy on the inside, and lemony all over.

 The cookie itself is already phenomenal, but the icing takes it over the top!
 Not only does it add flavor, but a mild crunch as well.

 They’re called such because basically, you drop spoonfuls of batter onto the cookie sheet to form the cookies.
-The fact that they’re dropped and not rolled makes them super tender and moist.

 Like I said, these cookies are a cinch to make.
 You need not even chill the dough before baking, meaning you get to enjoy them sooner.